gabrielgaborw/LeagueStats/README.md

 **3.** Go into the **`.env`** file in the `leagueserver` folder and replace `API_KEY` with the key you got from riot.

 **4.** Run **`npm start`** in `leagueserver` and `leagueproj` folders.

+## Demo
+You can see a working version of the app [here](https://league-stats.netlify.app/)(NOTE: By default it uses my profile in case some peoeple don't have one; Also, it might take up to ~20 seconds to load the backend)